2sang/2sang.github.io/_posts/2016-01-01-fisrt-post.md

 Quite often, I've heard the importance of note-taking habits, and it is something that I've been always agreed with, especially as a novice junior developer myself.
-There have been tons of excuses, like, why? what to write about?
+But there have been tons of excuses stopping me, like, why? what to write about?
 Am I good enough to write post?
 What if I harm people by giving wrong information?
 And I decided to just stop questioning myself.

 With throwing all the execuses in front of me, I will write things.
 My English is still bad, but at least